gojimmypi/gojimmypi.github.io/_posts/2022-12-25-orbtrace-mini-initial-setup.md

 problem and I don't know which drives to use for all the different devices.
 I've reached out on [Discord](https://discord.gg/P7FYThy) and will update here soon.

+I had a reply from [zyp] almost immediately:

+> you might want to start by loading a newer gateware on it, WCID descriptors were added in v1.1 and should make the windows experience more pleasant

+I'll do that, and update here upon completion.

 I know, I know: why do I still use Windows?
 I ask myself that on a regular basis. ;)